-Mr Phillip Cave AM, B.Bus, FCPA CHAIRMAN
+Mr Phillip Cave

+AM, B.BUS, FCPA CHAIRMAN

-Skills &amp; Experience: Mr Cave is an experienced director, Chairman and Chief Executive Officer with a career in major corporate turnaround projects, structured finance and corporate advisory service.
-Over a 35 year Term of office: A founding director of the Company and Chairman since appointed in November 2001.
-Last reelected in November 2016.
-Board Committees:
+Mr Cave is an experienced director, Chairman and Chief Executive Officer with a career in major corporate turnaround projects, structured finance and corporate advisory service.
+Over a 35 year career, Mr Cave's experience has combined a mixture of operational management expertise across a wide variety of industries with an in depth knowledge of finance and banking.

+A founding director of the Company and Chairman since appointed in November 2001.
+Last re-elected in November 2016.
-career, Mr Cave's experience has combined a mixture of operational management expertise across a wide variety of industries with an in-depth knowledge of Chairman of the Nominations & Remuneration Committee

-finance and banking.
-Audit & Risk Committee
+- Chairman of the Nominations & Remuneration Committee - Audit & Risk Committee

-Other public company directorships during past
+Other public company directorships during past three years:

-three years:

 • Chairman, Dick Smith Holdings Ltd from December 2013 to February 2015.

-Other directorships:

-Chairman, Anchorage Capital Partners
+- Chairman, Anchorage Capital Partners

-Chairman, Excelsia College
+- Chairman, Excelsia College

-Chairman, Ability First Australia
+- Chairman, Ability First Australia

-Director, Solgen Energy Group
+- Director, Solgen Energy Group

+Mr Greg Albert

+MBA,

-Mr Greg Albert, MBA MANAGING DIRECTOR AND CEO
+MANAGING DIRECTOR AND CEO

-Skills &amp; Experience: Mr Albert has professional qualifications in Mechanical Engineering, Marketing and has an MBA.
+Mr Albert has professional qualifications in Mechanical Engineering, Marketing and has an MBA.
 Mr Albert brings a wealth of experience in the steel, mining and construction industries, as well as solid knowledge of international markets, having held postings in Asia and Europe.
 Mr Albert is a Director of Bisalloy Steel Group's joint venture businesses - PT Bima Bisalloy and Bisalloy Thailand.
 Mr Albert is also Chairman of the Group's Co-operative Joint Venture, Bisalloy Shangang (Shandong) Steel Plate Co., Limited.

-Term of office: Appointed in January 2016.
+Appointed in January 2016.
 As the managing director he is not subject to re-election by rotation.

-Board Committees: Nil Other directorships: Nil
+Nil

+Nil

+Mr Kym Godson

-Mr Kym Godson, DIP TECH (BUS ADMIN), FAICD Non-executive Director Skills &amp; Experience: Mr Godson is an experienced public company director and has extensive experience in the management of industrial businesses, particularly within the steel industry.
+DIP TECH (BUS ADMIN), FAICD NON-EXECUTIVE DIRECTOR

+Mr Godson is an experienced public company director and has extensive experience in the management of industrial businesses, particularly within the steel industry.
 He is a former Managing Director and CEO of the Company having retired from the position in November 2008.

-Term of office: A founding director of the Company appointed in November 2001.
+A founding director of the Company appointed in November 2001.
 Last re-elected in November 2016.

+- Audit & Risk Committee - Nominations & Remuneration Committee

+The House of M&K Pty.
+Ltd

+Mr Richard Grellman

+AM, FCA

+NON-EXECUTIVE DIRECTOR

-Board Committees: Audit &amp; Risk Committee Nominations &amp; Remuneration Committee Other directorships: The House of M&amp;K Pty.
-Ltd Mr Richard Grellman AM, FCA Non-executive Director Skills & Experience: Mr Grellman brings significant accounting and finance skills to the Company, having had over 32 years experience in the accounting profession.
+Mr Grellman brings significant accounting and finance skills to the Company, having had over 32 years experience in the accounting profession.
 He was a partner at KPMG from 1982 to 2000 and a member of KPMG's National Board from 1995 to 1997 and National Executive from 1997 to 2000.

+Appointed in February 2003 and was re-elected at the 2017 AGM.

+- Chairman of the Audit & Risk Committee - Nominations & Remuneration Committee

+Other public company directorships during past three years:

+Current

+- Chairman, IPH Ltd from September 2014 - Chairman, FBR Ltd from July 2018

+Former

+- Chairman, Crowe Horwath Australasia Ltd (2011-2015) - Chairman, Genworth Mortgage Insurance Ltd (2012-2016)

+Mr Dario Pong

+AB in Economics

+NON-EXECUTIVE DIRECTOR

-Term of office: Appointed in February 2003 and was reelected at the 2017 AGM .
-Board Committees: Chairman of the Audit &amp; Risk Committee Nominations &amp; Remuneration Committee Other public company directorships during past three years: Current Chairman, IPH Ltd from September 2014 Chairman, FBR Ltd from July 2018 Former Chairman, Crowe Horwath Australasia Ltd (2011-2015) Chairman, Genworth Mortgage Insurance Ltd (2012-2016) Mr Dario Pong, AB in Economics NON-EXECUTIVE DIRECTOR Skills &amp; Experience: Mr Pong is currently based in Hong Kong and has lived for extended periods in Shanghai and Beijing, with wide ranging experience in the steel industry in the People's Republic of China.
+Mr Pong is currently based in Hong Kong and has lived for extended periods in Shanghai and Beijing, with wide ranging experience in the steel industry in the People's Republic of China.
 Mr Pong provides valuable experience and insight as Bisalloy develops its Asian growth strategy, including its Chinese Joint Venture.

-Term of office: Appointed in September 2013 and was reelected at the 2017 AGM.
-Board Committees: Audit &amp; Risk Committee Nominations &amp; Remuneration Committee Other directorships: Ferro Resources Ltd Shiu Wing Steel Ltd
+Appointed in September 2013 and was re-elected at the 2017 AGM.

+- Audit & Risk Committee - Nominations & Remuneration Committee

+- Ferro Resources Ltd - Shiu Wing Steel Ltd